 The main points

-Long acting reversible contraception (LARC) is a good option for people who might not want to maintain their contraception every day or every time they have sex.
+Long acting reversible contraception (LARC) is a good option for people who might not want to have to remember their contraception every day or every time they have sex.

 What is LARC?

-LARC will stop you getting pregnant for a number of months or years.
-There are three types of LARC that you can use:
+LARC will stop you from getting pregnant for a number of months or years.
+There are two types of LARC that you can use:

-- a contraceptive implant that is placed under the skin of your arm – lasts for 3 years
+- a contraceptive implant that is placed under the skin of your arm – lasts for up to 3 years

 - an IUD (intrauterine device).
-This is a small device that is placed inside your uterus – lasts for 5 to 10 years
+This is a small device that is placed inside your uterus – lasts for up to 5 to 10 years

 Advantages of using LARCs